krisztianszenasi/pizza-report/README.md

 # Pizza Sales BI Project

+This is a demo I did as an assignment for my BI class in university.
+It is only meant for local development.

+A somewhat detailed documentation can be read [here](docs/DOCUMENTATION.md) (_in hungarian_).

 ## CSV Files

-The `untouched` directory contains the original `.csv` files from [here](https://www.kaggle.com/datasets/mysarahmadbhat/pizza-place-sales)
+The `untouched` directory contains the original `.csv` files from [here](https://www.kaggle.com/datasets/mysarahmadbhat/pizza-place-sales).

 In the `utils` folder with the `spit_csv_files.py` script the orders can be split up by month.
 The results will appear in the `utils/monthly_chunks` folder.